Endotrivial modules for finite groups via homotopy theory: Proof of Theorem

 \subsection{Addendum: $A_k(G,S) \cong H^1(\Oep(G);k^\times)$.}

-The purpose of this addendum is to relate Balmer's notion of a weak homomorphism to $H^1(\Oep(G);k^\times)$, providing a different proof of Theorem~\ref{main}.
-This version is less direct since it uses the main result of \cite{balmer13}, where he identifies $\TS$ with a group he calls $A_k(G,S)$ of weak $S$--homomorphisms from $G$ to $k^\times$.
-However we feel it is worthwhile to include it since this comparison should allow us to play off the construction of endo-trivial modules in Theorem~\ref{main} with the construction of Balmer \cite[Constr.~2.5 and Thm.~2.9]{balmer13}.
+In this addendum we relate Bal\-mer's notion of a weak homomorphism to $H^1(\Oep(G);k^\times)$, providing a different proof of Theorem~\ref{main}.
+This version is less direct as it uses the main result of \cite{balmer13}, where he identifies $\TS$ with a group he calls $A_k(G,S)$ of weak $S$--homomorphisms from $G$ to $k^\times$, but may nevertheless be instructive for readers familiar with that work.
+By \cite[Def.~2.2]{balmer13}, a weak $S$--homomorphism is a map from $G$ to $k^\times$ such that \begin{itemize} \item[(WH1)] $\phi(g)=1$ for $g \in S$, \item[(WH2)] $\phi(g) = 1$ when $S \cap S^g =1$, and \item[(WH3)] $\phi(g)\phi(h) = \phi(gh)$ when $S \cap S^{h} \cap S^{gh} \neq 1$, \end{itemize} where as usual $H^g = g^{-1}Hg$.
+It would be interesting to play off the construction of endotrivial modules in Theorem~\ref{main} with \cite[Constr.~2.5 and Thm.~2.9]{balmer13}. \begin{prop} For any finite group and field $k$, $A_k(G,S) \cong H^1(\Oep(G);k^\times)$, where $A_k(G,S)$ is the group of weak $S$--homomorphisms from $G$ to $k^\times$. \end{prop} \begin{proof}